 It appears we reached a peak of infections several weeks ago, but there is still the danger of spikes of infections, of which we have seen several incidents, and also the potential for a ‘second wave’.
 People continue to self-isolate with a possible infection or at risk of infection, but can continue, if already volunteering, to undertake their social distancing roles if they are well enough, but importantly they must not break their isolation to volunteer.

 - Be involved in any moving or handling as this requires training,

 - undertake food preparation or housework, and

-As the crisis deepen, and volunteers are asked to assist, then they should only do so if they are provided with and inline with the latest guidance on Personal Protective Equipment (PPE).
-Volunteers must adhere to the same standards as the paid workforce and comply with an organisation's or local authority advice.
+Throughout the crisis, if volunteers have been asked to assist in contact roles, then they should have only done so if they were provided with and can continue to act in line with the latest guidance on Personal Protective Equipment (PPE).
+Volunteers must adhere to the same standards as the paid workforce and comply with an organisations or local authority advice.

-Some activities may need to be reduced simply due to a limited number of volunteers or due to increased priorities elsewhere.
-If you need to operate restricted volunteer services in one area temporarily, be sure to communicate this clearly to staff.
+Some activities in care settings will have been reduced simply due to a limited number of volunteers or due to increased priorities elsewhere.
+As priorities have changed and you needed to operate restricted volunteer services in one area temporarily, be sure to communicate this clearly to staff.

 Time to get creative

 With the ongoing need to limit contact and maintain social distancing there is a need to find alternative ways to volunteer and the types of activities which can be safely achieved at a distance using, for example, through social media platforms.
 Providing ongoing opportunities for people to have mental stimulation and social interaction is important for their health and well-being

 There is useful new information sheets on volunteering and easing out of lockdown, as well as a related blog to get people and organisations ready to re-start volunteering.

 There have been some good examples of where children have been making cards and sending messages to local care homes, as long as care homes take the appropriate measures to social distance and use antibacterial spray to limit any chance of passing on the infection to very vulnerable residents.